Economics of corruption: Corruption and shadow economy

+By definition, the unofficial economy constitutes activities that are not recorded in the government statistics.
+As such, the extent of the unofficial economy in a given country is hard to measure precisely.
+Furthermore, corruption is also an unofficial matter, therefore achieving a significant statistical analysis is difficult.
+However, in their research, Dreher & Schneider have found that in low income countries measured corruption increases with a larger shadow economy.

-Many studies were carried on the relationship between corruption and the shadow economy, which is still not very clear.
+Many studies were carried on the relationship between corruption and the shadow economy However, the relationship is still not very clear.
 The majority of them found that corruption is associated with tax evasion, because of bribery of officials by entrepreneurs.
 In this case, corruption increases the shadow economy and lowers economic growth.
 For instance, studies that were carried by Johnson et al. (1997), Fjeldstad (1996, 2003), Buehn and Schneider (2009), and Kaufman (2010) revealed such empirical findings that showed a positive relationship between corruption and shadow economy.

 However, in high-income countries, public goods are more efficient and only small businesses tend to pay bribes and avoid taxation.
 Consequently, the income generated by such businesses exists outside the official economy; therefore the income is not included in the calculation of the country's GDP.
-Also, such business not only that pay their employees lower than the minimum wage, that is designed by the government in the country, but also they do not provide for instance health insurance benefits and other employee benefits.
+Such business not only pay their employees less than the minimum wage that is designed by the government in the country, but they also do not provide health insurance benefits and other employee benefits.

 On the contrary, the big companies tend to bribe officials to get a contract from the public sector, which means, that the contract is conducted in the official sector.
 In consequence, the relationship between corruption and shadow economy has been found negative in high-income countries.